-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
-There are no increases or decreases in revenues to other state or local governmental units as a result of these rules.
+There are no cost increases or decreases in revenues to other state or local governmental units as a result of these rules.
 There are no cost increases or reductions for such other state or local governmental units as a result of the rules.
 No cost of equipment, supplies, labor, or increased administrative costs.
+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.